Celltype prediction

 2.1 Label transfer

-Using the function in the Spatial tutorial at the scanpy website we will calculate normalized cosine distances between the two datasets and tranfer labels to the celltype with the highest scores.
+Using the functions from the Spatial tutorial from Scanpy we will calculate normalized cosine distances between the two datasets and tranfer labels to the celltype with the highest scores.

 from sklearn.metrics.pairwise import cosine_distances